anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #ExampleRegistrarVoucherRequestfigure title='Example Registrar Voucher-Request - RVR' artwork-align="left"}

-## Example Voucher-Response (from MASA to Pledge, via Registrar and Registrar-agent)
+## Example Voucher-Response (from MASA to Pledge, via Registrar and Registrar-Agent)

-The following is an example voucher-response from MASA to Pledge via Registrar and Registrar-agent, in "General JWS JSON Serialization".
+The following is an example voucher-response from MASA to Pledge via Registrar and Registrar-Agent, in "General JWS JSON Serialization".
 The message size of this Voucher is: 1916 bytes

 ~~~~
 =============== NOTE: '\' line wrapping per RFC 8792 ================